nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 - ensureActive() is more aggressive: it throws CancellationException immediately.

 ### 🧠 Behavior
 - When ensureActive() is used inside a coroutine, it immediately checks whether the coroutine has been cancelled.
-If it has, ensureActive() throws a CancellationException at that exact line.
+If it has, ensureActive() implicitly throws a CancellationException at that exact line.
 As a result, any code written after the ensureActive() call becomes unreachable and does not execute.
 - So "After Loop" is not printed here.